 - Indication of the need for prior authorization

-The recipient data provided by DHCFP and HP Enterprise Services to software vendors is transmitted via technologies that are compliant with Health Insurance Portability and Accountability Act (HIPAA) security requirements.
+The recipient data provided by DHCFP and Nevada Medicaid to software vendors is transmitted via technologies that are compliant with Health Insurance Portability and Accountability Act (HIPAA) security requirements.

 Contact your practice management software vendor to enable your system for Nevada Medicaid/Nevada Check Up e-prescriptions.
 The functionality of your system is determined by your software vendor.

 The following websites offer detailed information and assistance to prescribers and pharmacies:

 Visit this website to complete a short practice compatibility assessment to determine if your practice has the ability to establish a direct electronic connection with pharmacy computers.

 Visit the SureScripts® website for steps prescribers and pharmacies can take to get set up to send and receive e-prescriptions (at this website select “Pharmacies” or “Physicians” from the menu bar).
 This website also contains support information, best practices, communication tools, a list of activated pharmacies in your area and other resources.
 SureScripts operates the Pharmacy Health Information Exchange™, which facilitates the secure electronic transmission of prescription information between physicians and pharmacists through the provider’s practice management software.

 Resources for additional information:

 Call SureScripts at 1-866-RxReady or 1-866-797-3239 for questions about electronic prescribing connectivity.